sgregnt/sgregnt.github.io/_pages/about.md

 ### Announcements and latest whereabouts
+- (_new_) This December I'm participating in a course on finite element modeling using [FEniCS](https://fenicsproject.org/) in Paris organied by [Prof. L.R.
+Scott](http://people.cs.uchicago.edu/~ridg/).
+- (_new_) I'm participating in [applied algebra day at MIT](http://math.mit.edu/~erobeva/seminar.html) giving a talk on tropical geometry of deep neural networks.
 - (_new_) I'm helping organize [2019 SIAM minisymposium  on application of tropical geometry for machine learning](http://wiki.siam.org/siag-ag/index.php/SIAM_AG_19_Proposed_Minisymposia) (with focus on deep neural networks) [(SIAM AG19)](https://www.siam.org/Conferences/CM/Main/ag19).
 - (_new_) I'm participating in [Oberwolfach Seminar: Mathematics of Deep Learning](https://www.mfo.de/occasion/1842b/www_view) taking place this Oct 14-20, in [Oberwolfach, Germany](https://en.wikipedia.org/wiki/Oberwolfach).
-- (_new_) During the summer of 2018  I've spent wonderful time working as a PhD machine learning intern in Blink startup (2018 Haifa, Israel) working with Caffe, Theano and TensorFlow.
+- During the summer of 2018  I've spent wonderful time working as a PhD machine learning intern in Blink startup (2018 Haifa, Israel) working with Caffe, Theano and TensorFlow.

 ## Most recent research projects